 - Documentation of recent work (see specifications below for guidelines according to discipline)

-Images must be accompanied by an image list with title, date, size, media, and, where applicable, conceptual intent.
+Submission of an image list with title, date, size, media, and, where applicable, conceptual intent, is optional.